-Checks are great for codifying assertions relating to HTTP requests/responses, such as making sure the response code is an HTTP 2xx:
+Checks are great for codifying assertions relating to HTTP requests and responses.
+For example, this snippet makes sure the HTTP response code is a 2xx:

-Sometimes, even an HTTP 200 response can contain an error message.
+Sometimes, even an HTTP 200 response contains an error message.
 In these situations, consider adding a check to verify the response body, like this:

-In the output above you can see that our check "is status 200" was successful 100% of the times it was called.
+In this example, note that the check "is status 200" succeeded 100% of the times it was called.

-You may also add multiple checks within a single check() statement, like this:
+You may also add multiple checks within a single check() statement:

-When this test is executed, the output will look like this:
+When this test executes, the output will look something like this: